ss22219/Spring-Rythm-Blog/README.md

 a spring mvc blog

-this application is transplanted from .Net-MVC-Blog
+this application is transplanted from <a href="https://github.com/ss22219/.Net-MVC-Blog">.Net-MVC-Blog</a>

 Master branch